 - Contingent labor enables the organization to instantly tap into the market for quality or specialty labor

-At the end of the day, someone in your organization is responsible (or will be) for temporary staffing.
-What was never a relaxed process is now becoming even more of a test due the rise of temporary labor.
-Highly regarded as the “new norm,” many organizations will need to create visibility and accountability around this unfamiliar process.
+At the end of the day, someone in your organization will be responsible for temporary staffing.
+What was never a relaxed process is now becoming even more of a test due to the rise of temporary labor.
+Highly regarded as the “new norm,” many organizations will need to create visibility and accountability quickly around this unfamiliar process.

 About the Author: Matt Rivera serves as Vice President, Marketing and Communications and is responsible for overseeing all aspects of Yoh’s marketing and brand communications.
 Matt holds a degree in Journalism/Public Relations and has been working in the staffing industry for more than 25 years.
 Prior to this role, Matt held many different roles from branch recruiting and proposal writing to technology management and online marketing.